thejayhaykid/mini-movie-database/README.md

 ```

 *Note: There is already an [awesome Go wrapper for themoviedb.org](https://github.com/ryanbradynd05/go-tmdb/) that I have not used.
 This project is more for me learning how to do it than anything else so I did not use that.*

+*Updated Note: I am changing up to use the [awesome Go wrapper for themoviedb.org](https://github.com/ryanbradynd05/go-tmdb/) due to time constraints and wanted to get this project going.*